Sourish0911/Sourish0911/README.md

-- 👋 Hi, I’m @Sourish0911
+- 👋 Hi, I’m Sourish Chatterjee
-- 👀 I’m interested in 5G, Network Security, Cryptography, ML, Signal Processing
+- 👀 I’m interested in the topics like Signal Processing, Computer Vision, Multi Modal AI, building AI Agents, Graph Theory, and LLM Security.
-- 🌱 I’m currently learning Convex Optimization, FPGA, Signal Processing, Network Functions in 5G
+- 🌱 I’m currently learning fundamentals of Nuerosymbolic AI, Decision making Uncertainity, and Optimization Problems.
-- 💞️ I’m looking to collaborate on Network Security, 5G and ML.
+- 💞️ I’m happy to collaborate on the above topics.

 <!---
 Sourish0911/Sourish0911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.